Adobe-CEP/Getting-Started-guides/Client-side Debugging/readme.md

 If you’ve set the debug mode and are still getting the error above, [try killing the **cfprefsd** process](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/Documentation/CEP%208.0%20HTML%20Extension%20Cookbook.md#special-notes-for-mac-109-and-higher), or check out this [thread about troubleshooting debug mode](https://forums.adobe.com/thread/2444749) in the Adobe forums.

 ### Getting a blank debug console
-If your debug console in Chrome appears blank, check your `.debug` file one more time or try following [the steps on this Adobe forum thread](https://forums.adobe.com/thread/2426224).
+If your debug console in Chrome appears blank, [check the contents of your `.debug` file one more time](#write-contents-for-the-debug-file):

+- Does your extension ID in the `.debug` file match what's in `manifest.xml`?
+- Are you listing the supported host app(s) correctly with the right Host ID(s)?
+- Are you attempting to access `localhost` on the same port that you have indicated in your debug console?

+If you are still having trouble, try following [the steps on this Adobe forum thread](https://forums.adobe.com/thread/2426224).

 ## Next Steps